Protocols for healing radiation-damaged single-photon detectors suitable for space environment: Experimental setup

-The test set-up, shown in \Cref{fig:optical set-up}, is comprised of bench-top optics and the PSOC3 kit at ambient pressure, and the DM inside a thermal vacuum chamber (TVAC) at an average pressure of $10^{-6}$ torr ($\sim$ 0.001 atm; see \Cref{fig:TVAC}).
-The optical input is comprised of a tunable high power multi-mode (MM) 808~nm laser diode (Jenoptic JOLD-30-DC-12) used for annealing, and a 780~nm laser diode (Toptica DL PRO 780 FD2) used to test SPAD sensitivity.
+The test set-up, shown in \cref{fig:optical set-up}, is comprised of bench-top optics and the PSOC3 kit at ambient pressure, and the DM inside a thermal vacuum chamber (TVAC) at an average pressure of $10^{-6}$~torr ($\sim 0.001$~atm; see \cref{fig:TVAC}).
+The optical input is comprised of a tunable high power multi-mode (MM) $808$~nm laser diode (Jenoptik JOLD-30-DC-12) used for annealing and a $780$~nm laser diode (Toptica DL PRO 780 FD2) used to test SPAD sensitivity.
 Henceforth these will be called the annealing and the signal laser, respectively.
-The annealing laser is chosen because of its powerful output (up to 30~~W) and central wavelength well-within the absorption range of the SPAD, while the signal laser wavelength is chosen as it is close to the peak sensitivity of the SPAD.
-The fibre-coupled annealing laser is collimated by a lens, after which it enters a 90:10 beamsplitter (BS); 10$\%$ of the beam transmits through to a power meter (Thorlabs S121C with PM120) and 90$\%$ of the beam reflects towards a fast electric-shutter (Thorlabs SH05 with Thorlabs SC10 controller) where it is focused by a lens into a multi-mode fibre (MMF).
-The signal laser is initially fibre coupled to free-space and passes through neutral density filters (maximum optical density, OD = 12) to reach single-photon level.
+The annealing laser is chosen because of its powerful output (up to $30$~W) and central wavelength well-within the absorption range of the SPAD, while the signal laser wavelength is chosen as it is close to the peak sensitivity of the SPAD.
+The fiber-coupled annealing laser is collimated by a lens, after which it enters a $90\!:\!10$ beamsplitter (BS); $10\%$ of the beam transmits through to a power meter (Thorlabs S121C with PM120) and $90\%$ of the beam reflects towards a fast electric-shutter (Thorlabs SH05 with Thorlabs SC10 controller) where it is focused by a lens into a multi-mode fiber (MMF).
+The signal laser is initially fiber coupled to free-space and passes through neutral density filters (maximum optical density, $\text{OD} = 12$) to reach single-photon level.
 This signal beam is injected into the other port of the BS, and couples with the annealing laser beam in the MMF.
-Because the fibre termination inside the TVAC would be inaccessible during operation, the power of the signal laser at the SPAD active area is estimated using the power measured at the 90$\%$ output port of the BS.
-The multi-mode fibre enters the TVAC via a fibre feed-through and connects to one of the SPADs.
+Because the fiber termination inside the TVAC would be inaccessible during operation, the power of the signal laser at the SPAD active area is estimated using the power measured at the $90\%$ output port of the BS.
+The multi-mode fiber enters the TVAC via a fiber feed-through and connects to one of the SPADs.
 The detector module electrical connections are relayed with vacuum-suitable cables and are connected to the PSOC via another vacuum electrical feed-through.
-Three resistance temperature detectors (RTD; PT-1000 type) are placed on the aluminium mounting plate, on the SPAD high voltage supply, and in the center of the PCB, to monitor the local heating of the respective areas.
-The RTDs' wires also exit the TVAC through the electrical feed-through and their resistance values are measured using multimeters (Fluke 289 True RMS multimeter).
-DM operation is controlled using a PSOC3 microcrontroller and collected data is sent to a computer via serial communication.
+Three resistance temperature detectors (RTD; PT-1000 type) are placed on the aluminum mounting plate, on the SPAD high-voltage supply, and in the center of the PCB, to monitor the local heating of the respective areas.
+The RTDs' wires also exit the TVAC through the electrical feed-through and their resistance values are measured using multimeters (Fluke 289).
+DM operation is controlled using a PSOC3 microcontroller and collected data is sent to a computer via serial communication.
 The data collected includes those related to DM operational status (such as TEC current) as well as those related to SPAD readout (such as dark count rate).